ahmed-abdat/tier-maker/README.md

 ## Why This Project?

 - **Privacy-first**: Your data stays in your browser.
 No tracking, no accounts, no server uploads (unless you choose to share)
-- **Works offline**: Once loaded, works without internet.
+- **Works offline**: Install as a PWA and use without internet.
 All data stored locally
+- **Installable**: Add to your home screen on mobile or desktop for native app-like experience
 - **Fully featured**: Not a toy project - this is a production-ready tier list maker with real features
 - **Open source**: MIT licensed, contributions welcome